 Prerequisites

-- Apple Developer membership (to obtain the required permissions to send push notifications).
+To complete this guide, you will need the following:- Apple Developer membership (to obtain the required permissions to send push notifications).

 - A machine running MacOS to work on building the Flutter app for iOS devices.